thiblahute/meson-website/RPM-module.md

     rpm = import('rpm')
     rpm.generate_spec_template()

-You can find the template in your build directory.
-Then remove the two lines above and manually edit the generated template to add missing information.
+Run Meson once on your code and the template will be written in your build directory.
+Then remove the two lines above and manually edit the template to add missing information.
 After this it is ready for use.

 ---